BobaFettyW4p/ObsidianVault/Obsidian/C++ for Advanced Programmers Class 1 - 010625.md

-**Starting from "Hello World"
+# Starting from "Hello World" #

-- don't need to use a specific compiler or IDE
+- don't need to use a specific compiler or IDE to write C++
 	- Advantages:
 		- get comfortable and use your preferred environment and toolchain
 			- learn how portable C++ code is